Temporary Relief During an Albany Divorce

 Issues That a Motion for Temporary Relief Can Address

-Motions for temporary relief are established in lieu of a final agreement.
+During a divorce in Albany, motions for temporary relief are established in lieu of a final agreement.
 They address issues such as:

 Such orders remain in place until the two sides can either come to an agreement on their own or the court formally decides the matter on a semi-permanent basis.